Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Georgia Tech Stats and Trends

-- In Georgia Tech's six games this season, it has three wins against the spread.

-- The Yellow Jackets have always covered the spread this season when underdogs by 7 points or more.
+- The Yellow Jackets have always covered the spread this year when underdogs by 6.5 points or more.

-- Georgia Tech has gone over the point total in 50% of its opportunities this season (three times over six games with a set point total).
+- Georgia Tech's games this season have eclipsed the over/under three times in six opportunities (50%).

-- When Georgia Tech amasses over 413.1 yards, the team is 0-3 against the spread and 1-2 overall.
+- When Georgia Tech piles up more than 413.1 yards, the team is 0-3 against the spread and 1-2 overall.

 - This season the Yellow Jackets have six turnovers, two fewer than the Cavaliers have takeaways (8).